stock2shop/website/content/user-docs/getting-started/Installing Stock2shop for Sage Business Cloud Accounting.md

 ## What’s next
 Below is an overview outlining the next steps:

+## What’s next
+Below is an overview outlining the next steps:

 1. Data Discussion
     - Discuss product configuration
     - Discuss customer configuration
     - Discuss order configuration
+    - Prerequisite for raising orders in Sage Business Cloud Accounting
 2. Initiate Sync to Stock2Shop
 3. Test channel integration (products / orders)

 {{< class alert alert-primary >}}
-Data Discussion (Step 1) will be scheduled by one of our technicians
+Data Discussion **(Step 1)** will be scheduled by one of our technicians
 {{< /class >}}

 Any questions?
 [Contact us](/contact-us) – we’re happy to help.